Financial Modeling for Software and Service Startups

 1. After enrollment, you will have access to a private Facebook group where you can interact with other students and ask questions.
 Victoria oversees the group and will help you if other students don’t know the answers.

-Curriculum for Course # 2: Financial Statements and Analysis For Early-Stage Software and Service Startups.
+Curriculum for Course # 2: Financial Modeling For Early-Stage Software and Service Startups.

 - Challenges in modeling early-stage software and service startups and how to overcome them;